MicrosoftDocs/entra-docs/docs/includes/app-provisioning-sap.md

 The computer that runs the provisioning agent should have:

+- At least 3 GB of RAM.
+- Windows Server 2016 or a later version of Windows Server.
-- Connectivity to SAP ECC NetWeaver AS ABAP 7.51 with outbound connectivity to login.microsoftonline.com, [other Microsoft Online Services](/microsoft-365/enterprise/urls-and-ip-address-ranges), and [Azure](/azure/azure-portal/azure-portal-safelist-urls) domains.
+- Connectivity to a system with SAP ECC NetWeaver AS ABAP 7.51
+- Outbound connectivity to login.microsoftonline.com, [other Microsoft Online Services](/microsoft-365/enterprise/urls-and-ip-address-ranges), and [Azure](/azure/azure-portal/azure-portal-safelist-urls) domains.
 An example is a Windows Server 2016 virtual machine hosted in Azure IaaS or behind a proxy.
-- At least 3 GB of RAM, to host a provisioning agent.
 - .NET Framework 4.7.2
-- A Windows Server 2016 or a later version.

-Prior to configuring provisioning, ensure that you:
-- Expose the necessary APIs in SAP ECC NetWeaver 7.51 to create, update, and delete users.
-The [guide](https://www.microsoft.com/download/details.aspx?id=51495) `Deploying SAP NetWeaver AS ABAP 7.pdf` walks through how you can expose the necessary APIs.
-- Create a web services connector template for the ECMA host.
-You can use the [guide](https://www.microsoft.com/download/details.aspx?id=51495) `Authoring SAP ECC 7 Template for ECMA2Host.pdf` as a reference to build your template.
-The download center provides a template `sapecc.wsconfig` as a reference.
-Before deploying in production, you will need to customize the template to meet the needs of your specific environment.
-Make sure that the ServiceName, EndpointName, and the OperationName are correct.

 ### Cloud requirements